A Course in Miracles Book ACIM

-What is A Course in Miracles book, ACIM David Hoffmeister
+What Is A Course in Miracles Book ACIM?

-1. This is a course in miracles.
+This is A Course in Miracles.
 It is a required course.
 Only the time you take it is voluntary.
 Free will does not mean that you can establish the curriculum.
 It means only that you can elect what you want to take at a given time.
 The course does not aim at teaching the meaning of love, for that is beyond what can be taught.
 It does aim, however, at removing the blocks to the awareness of love’s presence, which is your natural inheritance.
 The opposite of love is fear, but what is all-encompassing can have no opposite.

 Nothing real can be threatened.

 Herein lies the peace of God.

 Original Course Guidelines Given By Jesus

 1. A Course in Miracles was copyrighted when it was first published in the 1970s in order to keep its thought-system intact during the first 3 decades of its birth and distribution to the world.